Keyboard shortcuts

 Cookbook

-Common patterns, each a few lines.
-The full rules behind them are on the #[workflow] and #[container] pages.
+Common, copy-pasteable patterns.
+The full rules behind each are on the #[workflow] and #[container] pages.

 Sequential vs. parallel